francoism90/dotfiles/README.md

 # dotfiles

-This is a selection of settings, notes and preferences for my [Fedora Kinoite](https://fedoraproject.org/atomic-desktops/kinoite/), [Fedora Silverblue](https://fedoraproject.org/atomic-desktops/silverblue/) and [Fedora IoT](https://fedoraproject.org/iot/) installations.
+This is a selection of settings, notes and preferences for my [Fedora Kinoite](https://fedoraproject.org/atomic-desktops/kinoite/), [Fedora Silverblue](https://fedoraproject.org/atomic-desktops/silverblue/) and [Fedora IoT](https://fedoraproject.org/iot/) Atomic installations.

 > Note: Commands prepend with `# <command>` should be executed as `root` (`sudo`).